Peter Barca: Department of Revenue

-On January 7, 2019, newly-inaugurated Governor of Wisconsin Tony Evers nominated Mr. Barca to serve as Secretary of the Wisconsin Department of Revenue.
-Barca resigned his Assembly seat the next day.
+Following the 2018 election, Barca was among the first nominees for cabinet positions under new governor Tony Evers.
+Barca was nominated for secretary of the Wisconsin Department of Revenue on January 7, 2019, and resigned his Assembly seat the next day.
+Although his Senate confirmation wasn't completed until the fall, he was able to begin work immediately as secretary-designee.
 The Senate Committee on Agriculture, Revenue and Financial Institutions unanimously approved his nomination on February 22, 2019, and the full Senate confirmed his appointment on October 8, 2019.